Salesforce Objects

 Custom Object Behavior

-You can extend your organization’s data by defining custom objects by using the user interface.
-Custom objects are nothing but custom database tables that enable you to store unique information or data pertaining to your organization.
+You can extend your organization’s data by defining custom objects using the user interface.
+Custom objects are nothing but custom database tables that enable you to store unique information or data about your organization.
 Custom objects behave and relate to objects like standard objects.
 Custom objects can also have many-to-many relationships with other custom or standard objects.
-These relationships enable the records to have linked with multiple records between objects and vice versa.
+These relationships enable the records to be linked with multiple records between objects and vice versa.

 External Objects